Examinations, Assessments and Feedback

 Help is available

 Detailed guidance on how to work is set out in the Imperial Study Guide.
 If life is seriously stressful, advice is available from the College Counsellors and the Health Centre, as well as from Departmental sources.
-[See Special needs, disabilities, other difficulties and the College and Departmental websites.]
+[See Support for students with disabilities and the College and Departmental websites.]

 Find out about continuous assessment and the Christmas Test in the Learning pages of the Student Handbook.